 This residual voltage may be derived (from the phase voltages) or measured (from a measurement class open delta VT).
 Derived values will normally only be used where the model does not support measured functionality (a dedicated measurement class VT).
-If a measurement class VT is used to produce a measured Residual Voltage, it cannot be used for other features such as Check Synchronisation.

 This offers an alternative means of earth fault detection, which does not require any measurement of current.
 This may be particularly advantageous in high impedance earthed or insulated systems, where the provision of core balanced current transformers on each feeder may be either impractical, or uneconomic, or for providing earth fault protection for devices with no current transformers.